Tommertom/svelte-to-observable/README.md

 ```
 # Other
-Also posted as issue for the Svelte ecosystem - hoping this library will become obsolete https://github.com/sveltejs/svelte/issues/8173
+Also posted as issue for the Svelte ecosystem - hoping this/such function becomes part of the larger ecosystem https://github.com/sveltejs/svelte/issues/8173